silvars/agile/README.md

 $ php composer.phar install
 ```

-Done!
-Now you see into your root directory the basic structure of project.

 For advanced Apache configuration options, see the official [Apache documentation](http://httpd.apache.org/docs/current/mod/core.html#documentroot).
 The minimum basics to get your application running under Apache2 are: